LewisIsWorking/PathWarsWiki/Writerside/topics/campaign-1-the-doomsday-funtime-story.md

 The party try using chalk, nothing happens.

-Allissee determines that the semi circle next to the western wall mark the bounds of the western wall’s activation range and thus a potential user of the wall must be within the semi-circle to activate the wall.
+Allissee determines that the semi circle next to the western wall marks the bounds of the western wall’s activation range, and thus a potential user of the wall must be within the semi-circle to activate the wall.

 Allissee: “It is not a ninja door because when I lean against it, the door doesn’t open.”